Queen's Edinburgh Rifles: 5th/6th Royal Scots

 There was then another rest until the Battle of St Quentin Canal began on 29 September.
 Facing the most formidable part of the Hindenburg Line on the St Quentin Canal, 5th/6th RS did not go into action until 1 October, once the line had been breached.
 At 16.00 they were directed against the key position in the German second line, the village of Sequehart, just north of St Quentin.
 The village changed hands four times until on 3 October the battalion, which had specifically asked for another chance to take the village, succeeded in holding it, despite heavy shelling and two more counter-attacks.

 By early November the army had closed up to the Sambre–Oise Canal.
 The Battle of the Sambre opened on 4 November.
 Two platoons of 5th/6th RS were given the task of attacking le Donjon two minutes after Zero Hour behind special barrage, and if possible to obtain a crossing over the canal.
 Finding themselves unable to follow the assigned path through the marsh, the two platoons the half the battalion followed the 1st Dorsets across a floating bridge; le Donjon fell at 10.45.
 At 13.30 the 5th/6th RS and 1st Dorsets advanced to establish the bridgehead defences: the opposition was so negligible that no barrage was required.

 The advance continued, with the division capturing Grand-Fayt on 6 November and Avesnes on 8 November, which it was occupying on 11 November when the Armistice came into force.
 32nd Division was chosen as part of the occupation force (the British Army of the Rhine) and advanced to the Meuse between Dinant and Namur, where it became the reserve to the army in Germany.
-On 3 February 1919 the division took over the southern sector of the Cologne bridgehead, but by then the remaining TF units were being demobilised. and 5th/6th Royal Scots left for home between 25 February and 19 March.
-It was disembodied on 12 November 1919.
+On 3 February 1919 the division took over the southern sector of the Cologne bridgehead.
+In March 5th/6th Royal Scots joined 2nd Lowland Brigade in the Lowland Division (formed from 9th (Scottish) Division).
+The division was disbanded in October, and 5th/6th Royal Scots was demobilised on 12 November 1919.